Stoefff/Object-Oriented-Programming-17-18/Week01/README.md

     strncpy(ps -> name, "Pesho", strlen("Pesho"));
 }
 ```
-Structures are consistent(posledovatelna) in the memory meaning all of its
+Structures are consecutive in the memory meaning all of its local variables are
-local variables are one after another in the memory
+one after another in the memory

+Dots are used to call a certain variable from the structure

 Object are a type of variable, which means all of its features are preserved
+(In the case of structures???)

-Structures have memory leaks problems just like a dym arr of dym arr
+Structures have memory leaks problems just like a dynamic array of dynamic array

 There are anonymous structures in c++ - structures without names

 ```c++
 typedef struct{